DinneK/GitFit/docs/README.md

    npm install
    npm start
    ```
-3. Enter the following url in your browser: http://localhost:8080/
+3. Enter the following URL in your browser: http://localhost:8080/
 4. Explore the website

 ## Sources